 Bates Dance Festival

 Lewiston, ME, United States

-The Professional Training Program (July 14–August 4, 2019) is for people age 18 and up who have previous experience and curiosity in the field of dance.
-Choose from Modern, Gaga, Hip-Hop, Jazz, Improvisation, Ballet, Yoga, and Feldenkrais morning classes and design your individual experience by taking a 3-week deep-dive into one intensive or mix and match from diverse 1-week offerings in technique, process, and pedagogy.
+The Professional Training Program (July 19–August 9, 2020) is for dancers ages 18 and up who have experience and curiosity in technique, theory, and pedagogy.
+Choose from Modern, Gaga, Hip Hop, Jazz, Improvisation, Ballet, and Yoga morning classes, and design your individual experience by taking afternoon intensives in Canon, Contemporary Forms, Making Work, Repertory, and Pedagogy & Social Practice.